symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

 #.
 Cause the default Symfony router to be replaced by the chain router.
 The
    chain router enables you to have multiple routers in your application.
-You add the dynamic router (which can retrieve routes from the database) and the default symfony router (which retrieves routes from configuration files).
+You add the dynamic router (which can retrieve routes from the database) and the default Symfony router (which retrieves routes from configuration files).
 The number indicates the order of precedence - the router with the lowest number will be called first.;
 #.
 Configure the **dynamic** router which you have added to the router chain.